If you're worried that gambling might be affecting you or your loved ones, there are many ways to get help:

 - If you think their life is in danger, call 000(opens in a new window).

-- If you want to get advice on how to help them, call Gambling Help on 1800 858 858 or via their chat counselling(opens in a new window).
+- If you want advice on how to help them, call Gambling Help Online on 1800 858 858(opens in a new window) or access their online chat counselling (opens in a new window).

 - Encourage them to consider self-exclusion(opens in a new window).

-- Contact the organisations listed above to find out more about their support programs for family and friends.
+- Contact the organisations listed above about their programs to support family and friends.

 Worrying about or being close to someone experiencing gambling harm can affect you.
 Make sure you look after yourself too by seeking help if you need it.
-Contact Gambling Help on 1800 858 858 or via chat counselling.
+Contact Gambler’s Help on 1800 858 858 or Gambling Help Online chat counselling(opens in a new window).

 Updated